k2view-academy/K2View-Academy/articles/02_fabric_architecture/02_Fabric_Directories.md

 ﻿
 # Fabric Server- Main Directories
-Fabric server has the several directories under its home directory (/usr/local/k2view).
-Below is the list of the main fabric directories:
+Fabric server has the several directories under its home directory: $K2_HOME.
+Below is the list of the main fabric directories under the home directory:

 <table>
 <tbody>